How To Set and Achieve Weekly Goals (+ 30 Goal Examples)

 If you’re new to goal setting, it’s a good place to start.

 For example, let’s say you want a big house, drive a swanky BMW, or make a six-figure salary.

 These are great ideas for a long term goal.
 But you can’t really attain them in a week.

 Instead, goals with a weekly focus can be more casual and less stressful, making it much easier to achieve them.

 Weekly goals help us wake up from this sleep and take measurable steps to achieve our life goals over a defined period.

-A week is long enough to carry out several tasks (seven daily goals and one season of FRIENDS episodes precisely) and make significant progress towards your bigger goal.
+A week is long enough to carry out several tasks and make significant progress towards your bigger goal.

 Yet, it’s short enough to tweak your actions if you go slightly off track.